Do You Need a Deed to Sell a House in Texas?

 How does a deed of trust affect selling my house in Texas?

 A deed of trust includes a lender and trustee in the title process.
-Clear any outstanding loans tied to the deed before finishing the sale.
+Before finishing the sale, clear any outstanding loans tied to the deed.
 Talk to an attorney to understand your legal obligations.

 What roles do power of attorney and trusts play in Texas property sales?

-If you are selling for someone else using a power of attorney, make sure it’s valid and accepted by all parties.
+If you are selling for someone else using a power of attorney, ensure it’s valid and accepted by all parties.
 Trusts may need extra paperwork and approvals from trustees or beneficiaries.

 Are there any special considerations for selling inherited property in Texas?